filakhtov/gentoo-use-docs/sys-fs/ntfs3g.md

 The flag should normally be disabled, unless there is a need to perform debugging.

-### external-fuse
-Pass the `--with-fuse=external` (`internal` if the flag is disabled) option to the configure scrpit.
-Use an external (system) `libfuse` library, instead of embedded `fuse-lite` which is optimized for embedded Linux platforms.

-This flag should normally be enabled, except for embedded systems.

 ### ntfsdecrypt
 Pass the `--enable-crypto` option to the configure script.
 Build and install the `ntfsdecrypt` binary that allows to decrypt or update NTFS files encrypted according to EFS (Encrypting File System).